sanjais37/calibr8/FEMU-VFM-results/README.md

 ## Additional Information

  - Make sure to have the required environment set up before running the problems.
- - The example files provided in the `examples` directory can help demonstrate different inverse use cases such as FEMU (PDECO), VFM using different gradient computation schemes viz, finite-differences (FD), Adjoint, Forward Sensitivity (FS).
+ - The example files in the `examples` directory (located in the root) illustrate various inverse use cases, including FEMU (PDECO) and VFM, using different gradient computation methods such as finite differences (FD), Adjoint, and Forward Sensitivity (FS)

  -  For `Calibr8` installation details, visit: [Calibr8 GitHub Repository](https://github.com/sandialabs/calibr8)